Zero-Down-Time/kubezero/docs/Upgrade.md

 ### Istio
 - operator removed, deployment migrated to helm, cleanups
 - version bump to 1.8
-- no more policy by default
+- no more policy pod by default
 - all ingress in dedicated new namespace istio-ingress as well as dedicated helm chart
 - set priorty class